 The FFT undoubtedly has the means to develop padel… Remain to answer the crucial questions: how the FFT will envisage the future of padel?
 What importance will she give it?
 Etc.

 So what is missing for France to catch up?

 I do not think it is a question of delay, France as a whole is still in the discovery phase, the level will gradually increase.

-The generation that is currently learning, will pass on its achievements to the young people, and they will really play padel.
+The generation that is currently learning will pass its knowledge on to young people, and the latter will really play padel.

-From my point of view, it's very complicated to play tennis players in the padel, and do not talk about the opposite!
+From my point of view, it's very complicated to have tennis players play at the padel, and let's not talk about the other way around!

-It is necessary to make young people want to enter the padel, and to set goals.
-In my case, very young, I draw my motivation from the presence of the WPT in Bilbao, and see evolve good regional players, I identify and that pushes me to progress.
+We must make young people want to embark on padel, and set goals.
+In my case, very young, I get my motivation from the presence of the WPT in Bilbao, and see good regional players evolve, I identify myself and that pushes me to progress.

 Is not the formation of the younger generations an essential point?

 Of course, it is still necessary to have the means and the knowledge to be able to train!